jvelasc25/documentation-test/docs/user-guide/ad-cellpackbm-sl/ad-cellpackbm-sl hardware guide.rst

 #.
 Unplug and replug the device.
 #.
 After completing this step, a “DAPLINK” drive should appear.
 You can drag and drop the firmware (.bin files separate from the above) onto it to program the SDP-K1.

-Consult the MSDK User Guide for detailed instructions on updating the MAX32625PICO Debug Adapter Firmware.

 BMS Browser GUI Installation